AWSEC2RunInstancesRequest

 var tagSpecifications: [AWSEC2TagSpecification]? { get set }

-• The user data script to make available to the instance.
-For more information, see Run commands on your Linux instance at launch and Run commands on your Windows instance at launch.
+The user data script to make available to the instance.
+For more information, see Run commands on your Amazon EC2 instance at launch in the Amazon EC2 User Guide.
 If you are using a command line tool, base64-encoding is performed for you, and you can load the text from a file.
 Otherwise, you must provide base64-encoded text.
 User data is limited to 16 KB.

 Declaration